Swazer0110/CrackUser/README.md

 ## Key Features

 - **Customized Wordlist Generation**: CrackUser allows users to input specific information about the target person, such as their name, birthdate, hobbies, interests, and any other relevant details.
-It intelligently analyzes this information to generate a wordlist containing possible password combinations.

-- **Targeted String Identification**: The tool employs advanced algorithms to identify and include strings that are commonly associated with the target person.
-By incorporating these strings into the wordlist, CrackUser increases the chances of finding a successful password match.

 - **Hashcat Hashtable Integration**: CrackUser integrates seamlessly with hashcat, a popular password recovery tool.
 Users can input a hashcat hashtable into CrackUser, which expands the generated wordlist by leveraging the precomputed hash values, significantly increasing the number of potential password combinations.